 The IST is vested with the onerous responsibility of interpreting the ISA and adjudicating on conflicts and controversies in capital market transactions.
-The concept of IST, though novel, is not peculiar to Nigeria9.
-In the U.K. there is the Financial Services and Market Tribunal (FSMT), in India, the Securities Appellate Tribunal (SAT), and the Hong Kong Market Misconduct Tribunal (MMT) among others.
-The Tribunal combines the rule of law applicable in traditional law courts with
+The concept of IST, though novel, is not peculiar to Nigeria .
+It reads:

+There is established a body to be known as the Investments and Securities Tribunal to exercise the jurisdiction, powers and authority conferred on it by or under this Act.
+9. In the U.K. there is the Financial Services and Market Tribunal (FSMT), in India, the Securities Appellate Tribunal (SAT), and the Hong Kong Market Misconduct Tribunal (MMT) among others.
+The Tribunal combines the rule of law applicable in traditional law courts with the responsiveness, flexibility, speed and cost effectiveness associated with the specialized courts.